-At 8h30 on Sunday, 26 November 2017, a total of 31 members from The Hikers Network Hiking Club convened in the Olifantsbos parking area of the Cape Point Nature Reserve to partake in the Shipwreck hike scheduled for the day.
+At 08h30 on Sunday the 26th of November 2017, a total of 31 members from The Hikers Network Hiking Club convened in the Olifantsbos parking area of the Cape Point Nature Reserve to partake in the Shipwreck hike scheduled for the day.

 The group took their first break at the wreck of the SS Thomas Tucker.
 Wayne gave everyone the opportunity to take photos, for the kids to play and enjoy the shipwreck, the scenery as well as a snack to eat.
 We took a group photo here and Wayne went on to explain how it came about that the ship stranded on this section of the beach.